ThalesGroup/gokube/README.md

 #### Download binary

-* The latest release for gokube can be download on the [Releases page](https://github.com/thalesgroup/gokube/releases/latest).
+* The latest release for gokube can be downloaded on the [Releases page](https://github.com/thalesgroup/gokube/releases/latest).
-* Copy executable file to: C:\gokube\bin and replace the previous one.
+* Copy the executable file to: C:\gokube\bin and replace the previous one.

 #### Upgrade gokube